skckompella/autosuggest/README.md

 ## Improvements if given more time

- * Implement an evaluation strategy to test how fast it is able to generate suggestions
  * **Implement context based ranking model**
  * Implement LSTM language model to suggest next word
  * Try a trigram model to evaluate possible improvements